sdan/ichibot/README.md

 cd ichibot-client-app
 yarn start
 ```
-There are also standalone versions you just made as well called `ichibot-macos` `ichibot-linux` `ichibot-win.exe` in the ichibot-client-app directory.

 Type `login` for the API key prompt to set up with your keys (which are stored locally on your machine ONLY, in ichibot-config-db.json).

 # Go to the [wiki for the user manual](https://gitlab.com/Ichimikichiki/ichibot-client-app/-/wikis/home)